srlinuxamericas/ac2-clab/10-basics/README.md

 docker images
 ```

-Pull SR Linux container image:
+Pull SR Linux container image available for free:

 ```bash
 docker pull ghcr.io/nokia/srlinux
 ```

-Import cEOS image and pay attention to the 2nd argument for the `docker import` command where you have to specify the image:
+Import cEOS image localled stored on your VM and pay attention to the 2nd argument for the `docker import` command where you have to specify the image:

 ```bash
 docker import ~/images/cEOS64-lab-4.33.0F.tar ceos:4.33.0F